 GPT will definitely get domain-specialized, which will eventually show its ability to replace human labor in ever more niche workplaces.

-In an interview chief scientist Ilya Sutskever hinted more user control if going to be achieved using feedback loops via reinforcement learing.
+In an interview chief scientist Ilya Sutskever hinted more user control is going to be achieved using feedback loops via reinforcement learning.